Read about CSAM staff psychologists and therapists' training backgrounds and interests.

 Licensed Psychologist (PSY21852)

 Dr. Stoddard received her Ph.D. in clinical psychology from Boston University where she trained at the highly regarded Center for Anxiety and Related Disorders (www.bu.edu/anxiety) under the mentorship of Dr. David Barlow.
 She completed an APA accredited internship and post-doctoral fellowship at the University of California San Diego School of Medicine.
 Thereafter, she worked as a staff psychologist at the San Diego Veterans Hospital in the Primary Care and Post-traumatic Stress clinics.
 In addition to her role at CSAM, she is also a co-founder and vice president of the non-profit San Diego Cognitive Behavioral Therapy Consortium (https://sdcbtc.clubexpress.com).
-Dr. Stoddard specializes in the treatment of anxiety and related disorders and has expertise in Acceptance and Commitment Therapy.
-She is an award winning teacher and peer-reviewed ACT trainer.
+Dr. Stoddard specializes in the treatment of anxiety and related disorders and has expertise in Acceptance and Commitment Therapy and Cognitive Behavioral Therapy.
+She is an award winning teacher and recognized ACT trainer.
 Dr. Stoddard has presented at local, national, and international conferences and has coauthored articles on CBT, ACT, social phobia, panic disorder, late-life anxiety, chronic pain, non-cardiac chest pain, and surgical anxiety.
-She is a member of the Anxiety and Depression Association of America (www.adaa.org), The Association for Behavioral and Cognitive Therapies (www.abct.org), and The Association for Contextual and Behavioral Sciences (www.contextualscience.org).
+She is a member of the Anxiety and Depression Association of America (www.adaa.org), The Association Contextual and Behavioral Sciences (www.contextualscience.org) and The Association for Behavioral and Cognitive Therapies (www.abct.org).
 Dr. Stoddard's book, The Big Book of ACT Metaphors: A Practioner's Guide to Experiential Exercises and Metaphors in Acceptance and Commitment Therapy, is available here.
 Her next book, Be Mighty: A Woman’s Guide to Liberation from Anxiety, Worry, and Stress Using Mindfulness and Acceptance will be coming soon and is available for pre-order here.

 MICHELLE LOPEZ, PH.D.